Palm Tree for front yard - Striking Curb Appeal

 Up close small specimen of Chamaedorea radicalus

-Palm Tree for Front Yard Design With Curb Appeal
+Curb Appeal of a Palm Tree for Front Yard Design

 • Use palms to frame your home entry.
-But not too close to the doorway.
+But not too close to overwhelm the doorway.

-• As a short palm with multiple spreading trunks, Mediterranean Fan Palms are great boosts along bland walkways.
+• As a short palm with multiple spreading trunks, Mediterranean Fan Palms are great boosts along bland walkways, or in front of large windows.

 Palms can be the main focus in your front yard.

-• Or surround them with other tropical plants & blooming colorful flowers.
+• Surround them with other tropical plants & blooming colorful flowers.

 two story home with two columns and a palm tree surrounded by other plantsPalms Placed in a Small Front Yard.
 Curb Appeal Here?